izdrail/izdrail.com/src/content/work/intel.md

 ## Introduction

-This API is the backend for the Today Intel app, providing endpoints for fetching news, running SEO analysis, performing NLP tasks, and more.
+This API is the backend for the all the tools running on my [Website](https://izdrail.com) app.
+It is a RESTful API, providing endpoints for fetching news, running SEO analysis, performing NLP tasks, and more.
 It adheres to the OpenAPI 3.1.0 specification.

 ## Getting Started

-To get started with the Today Intel API, follow these steps:
+To get started with the this Intel API, follow these steps:

 1. Clone the repository.
 2. Review the API documentation to understand available endpoints and their functionalities.